PranavKumarSuresh/Learning-git-by-writing-html-code/README.md

 # Learning-git-by-writing-html-code
-Learning to use it properly
+Learning to use git properly